sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

-node_len = nlen              ; bit length of node ID portion in address, default 16 func_len = flen              ; bit length of function portion in address, default 16 arg_len = alen               ; bit length of argument portion in address, default 0 action = behavior            ; behaviors defined for the SID vrf = VRF_TABLE.key          ; Optional, VRF name for decapsulation actions adj = address,               ; Optional, list of adjacencies for cross-connect actions
+node_len = nlen              ; bit length of node ID portion in address, default 16 func_len = flen              ; bit length of function portion in address, default 16 arg_len = alen               ; bit length of argument portion in address, default 0 action = behavior            ; behaviors defined for the SID, default uN vrf = VRF_TABLE.key          ; Optional, VRF name for decapsulation actions, only applicable to "uDT6" and "uDT46" by now, default "default"

 For example:
     "SRV6_MY_SID_TABLE" : {